Best Weighted Shower Curtains That Stay in Place in 2026

 All tests were conducted in two residential bathrooms in the northeastern United States during February 2026.
 Bathroom one featured a standard 60-inch American Standard bathtub with a straight tension rod at 72 inches height.
 Bathroom two was a 36-inch walk-in shower stall with a ceiling-mounted fixed rod.
 Water temperature was set to 105 degrees Fahrenheit for consistent convection current generation across all test sessions.

-Only curtains scoring above 8.0 overall made our final five.
 Ten of the fifteen candidates were eliminated due to excessive billowing (more than 4 inches), flimsy grommets, or chemical odor out of the package.
+The five that remained make up our picks above.

 Not Sure Which Weighted Shower Curtain Is Right for You?